marcolomele/vectorization-ICD11/data-processing-anlysis-plan.md

 # Comparative Data Analysis
 Goal: understand if LLM added information for embeddings.
-- processing steps specific for analysis: lowercase, punctuation, lemmatisation. apply to both.
+- processing steps specific for analysis: lowercase, punctuation, lemmatisation. apply to both. ✅
-- information density: length (characters, words, sentences), vocabulary richness, complexity.
+- information density: length (characters, words, sentences), vocabulary richness, complexity, POS.
 – identify information novely with n-gram overlap and BLUE/ROUGE scores

 If so, how does this information look like?